Kiwix JS Windows

 Archives found on this device (tap "Select storage" to rescan):

 There were no ZIM file(s) found in the selected location!
-Please choose a different folder.

-For multiple or split archives
+For multiple or split archives:

 Please choose the location of your ZIM archive or drag-and-drop the file(s) here.